authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

 * In its most basic setup, a BIMI-capable MUA could retrieve that image file directly from the site specified in the BIMI record.

-* Other provides may choose to cache the associated images in a local store which could be used as the BIMI resource address in the headers of a BIMI-approved message in a sort of proxy configuration.
+* Other providers may choose to cache the associated images in a local store which could be used as the BIMI resource address in the headers of a BIMI-approved message in a sort of proxy configuration.

-There are some security questions involved, such as whether or not an attacker could use a URI in this manner, could other providers use these images in a non-standard way?
-While important questions, they are out-of-scope of this document.

 ## TTL of cached images